tradingview/lightweight-charts/docs/series-basics.md

 Allows to set/replace all existing series markers with new ones.

 An array of items is expected.
+An array must be sorted ascending by `time`.
 Each item should contain the following fields:

 - `time` ([Time](./time.md)) - item time
 - `position` (`aboveBar` &#124; `belowBar` &#124; `inBar`) - item position